XPARO ROS2 Integration

 The node communicates using standard ROS topics.

-Topics are used to send questions to the XPARO brain and receive responses.
+Topics are used to send questions to the XPARO engine and receive responses.

 —